Four Ways to Conduct One-Way ANOVA with Python

 • Save

 In the ANOVA example below, we import the API and the formula API.
 Second, we use ordinary least squares regression with our data.
-The object obtained is a fitted model that we later use with the anova_lm method to obtain an ANOVA table.
+The object obtained is a fitted model we later use with the anova_lm method to obtain an ANOVA table.

 import statsmodels.api as sm